Types of Degrees Laboratory Technician Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Clinical Laboratory Technician appeals to people across the globe.
-About 0.5% of those with this major are international students.
+Americans aren’t the only ones with an interest in Clinical Laboratory Technician.
+About 3.2% of those with this major are international students.

 How Much Do Laboratory Technician Majors Make?